memduherenkiraz/ai-engineering-journey/README.md

 As a computer engineering graduate, I am documenting my disciplined learning journey from scratch here to become an engineer capable of working in the artificial intelligence field.

 In this process, I am studying the following topics in order:
-  Python
+  Python,
-  Algorithms and Data Structures
+  Algorithms and Data Structures,
-  Foundations of Mathematics (Linear Algebra, Calculus, Statistics) Machine Learning
+  Foundations of Mathematics (Linear Algebra, Calculus, Statistics), Machine Learning,
-  Deep Learning
+  Deep Learning,
   Modern LLM/AI agent systems.